Hōkaiin Station: History

 Hōkaiin Station opened on June 10, 1908 as a temporary stop and was upgraded to a full station on September 2 of the same year.
 With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 1307 passengers daily..
+In fiscal year 2019, the station was used by an average of 1,307 passengers daily.

 Surrounding area

 The station is located in a dense residential area.